mahyaresteki/Horizon/README.md

 3. Can this model become a permanent culture in the organization?

 ## Articles
+### Theories
-The following articles are available to the public as research output.
+The following articles are available to the public as theories of the project.
 1. [Deceptive Virtualization Theory](https://github.com/mahyaresteki/Horizon/blob/master/Documentation/Theories/Deceptive_Virtualization_Theory.pdf)
 2. [Theory of Endurance Software Development Methodology](https://github.com/mahyaresteki/Horizon/blob/master/Documentation/Theories/Theory_of_Endurance_Software_Development_Methodology.pdf)